 Changing times require changing methodologies.
 In keeping with the spirit of modernism these pages will now be updated

-of this free and valuable information, will get their mental stimulus on Wednesdays.
+of this free and valuable information, will get their full mental stimulus on Wednesdays.
 This fills them with joys

 comparable only to feasting on barbecued Martian Marsupials while dancing naked in the light of a double helixed moon.